 - Google Play does not indicate if a transaction amount was prorated.
 If you offer prorated billing, ChartMogul shows the list price as the amount charged.

-- If you have configured grace periods in your Google Play in-app subscriptions, you’ll need to take this into account when setting up delinquent subscription handling in ChartMogul.
+- If you have configured grace periods in your Google Play in-app subscriptions, you’ll need to take this into account when configuring the Auto-churn of Delinquent Subscriptions setting in ChartMogul.

 - Taxes in Google Play may be inclusive or exclusive, depending on the country where the transaction takes place.
 In some countries, e.g., the United Kingdom, prices shown to consumers must be the same as the amount charged at the time of payment.
 As Google doesn't expose any information about tax amounts charged, ChartMogul reports the MRR inclusive of tax.

 - ChartMogul tries to calculate and deduct Google's transaction fees from the subscription’s MRR.
 However, the Google Play Developer API doesn’t provide historical grace periods or account hold periods.
 For these subscriptions, ChartMogul estimates the fees based on the data available.
 The same applies to transactions from countries with tax inclusive pricing.